 Jean Després chooses massive shapes rather than the classical goldsmith ornaments and avoids the use of precious gemstones in his jewel collection.
 His jewel production is defined by necklaces, bracelets, earrings and rings where metals are combined with ivory, lacquer, ebony, onyx and sharkskin.

 His goldsmith pieces are inspired by the aviation aesthetic, crafted using hammered metals, and ample, generous and modern shapes.
 In the 1940’s, Jean Després is nominated President of the Goldsmith Syndicate, after receiving the Legion d’Honneur, in 1938.
-The artist’s works will be collected in France and worldwide, even after his death in 1980.
+The artist’s works is collected in France and worldwide, even after his death in 1980.

 In 1970, Fantoni founds the International School of Ceramic Art in Florence.
 It is there that he will pursue his work, production, and will teach, until his death in 2011.